Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-provider.rst

 Get list of identity providers and their metadata
 +++++++++++++++++++++++++++++++++++++++++++++++++

 Here is an example of how the list of identity providers can be retrieved from the wallet-proxy service.
-The libraries used here to perform the requests are merely examples, but feel free to use the libraries already utilized in your project.
+The libraries used here to perform the requests are merely examples, so feel free to use the libraries already utilized in your project.

 .. tabs::